micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [there's no agreed upon].
 No consensus on a particular subject or matter, implying that opinions or beliefs may differ significantly among individuals or groups.
 #### [Return to Q Index](#section1)

-## <a name="question18"></a>Q18:   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on".{Story-style.  education, society problems}
+## <a name="question18"></a>Q18:   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on".%Story-style.  education, society problems%

 #### A18: